Diagrammatization and Abduction to Improve AI Interpretability With Domain-Aligned Explanations for Medical Diagnosis: Domain application: Clinical background

+On observing an object or event, people engage in various reasoning processes.
+Peirce defined three types of inferential reasoning: induction, deduction, and abduction~\cite{peirce1903harvard}.
+Inductive reasoning infers or learns general rules from features of multiple objects and events.
+Deductive reasoning uses premises to infer labels or decisions based on observed evidence; premises can be determined by logical proposition, probabilistic likelihood, learned rules, or cost-based criteria~\cite{leake1995abduction}.
+Although abductive reasoning is used less frequently, it is central to diagnostic or investigative thinking.

+Harman defined abduction as "inference to the best explanation" \cite{harman1965inference}; instead of inferring a label, this infers the underlying reason, which could be causal or non-causal~\cite{williamson2016abductive}.
+Popper described abduction as \textit{hypothetico-deductive} reasoning~\cite{popper2014conjectures}, which emphasizes that it involves forming and deductively testing hypotheses.
+Like \cite{hoffman2017explaining, hoffman2020explaining, miller2023explainable, wang2019designing}, we argue that XAI should support user abductive reasoning over multiple hypotheses to justify the AI model's prediction.
+We articulate the steps of the abduction reasoning process: \begin{enumerate} \item[I.] \textit{Observe event}, noting relevant cues for further reasoning. \item[II.] \textit{Hypothesize explanations} as potential causes of the observation that will manifest in specific consequent evidence. \item[III.] \textit{Evaluate plausibility} by fitting each hypothesis to the observation and evaluating its corresponding evidence. \item[IV.] \textit{Resolve explanation} by selecting the \textit{simplest} hypothesis from any that have satisfied evidence. \end{enumerate}

+Fig. \ref{fig:concept-abduction} illustrates the multi-step reasoning process of how people use abduction to retrieve and test hypotheses to understand their observations.
+Fig. \ref{fig:concept-abduction-murmur} describes the abduction process for a more complex decision---cardiac diagnosis based on murmur diagrams.
+With diagrams, users can perform abductive reasoning by experimenting with a different diagram for each hypothesis and evaluating their fit to the observation~\cite{hoffmann2010diagrams}.

-\section{Domain Application: Clinical background}
+\section{Domain application: Clinical background}

+We investigate using abductive explanations of AI predictions in medicine.
 Cardiovascular diseases cause an estimated 17.9 million worldwide deaths, accounting for 32\% of deaths in 2019~\cite{who2021cardiovascular}.
 We aim to develop an early diagnosis AI system for heart disease to augment clinicians with deficient auscultation skills~\cite{alam2010cardiac}.
-When predictions impact people's lives, it is critical to provide explanations for review by relevant experts.
+When predictions impact people's lives, it is critical to provide explanations for expert review.
 Here, we describe the background to clarify how our AI explanations are clinically-relevant for practicing clinicians.